peppapig13132/nltk-text-embedding-analyzer/README.md

 _Note: Code lines 6 and 7 are required for the first run.
 If you've run the project at least one time already, they are no longer required.
 That's why I commentted it._

+## Contributing 🤝
+Test with your sentences and feel free to open a new issue on the repository.